-If you really want my whole story and how Mothers of Enterprise came about, my full story, and I mean FULL story is below...
+If you really fancy the full scoop about how Mothers of Enterprise came about, my full story, and I mean full story is below...

 Ok, if you’re reading this then you must really want to know about the ins and outs of why and how Mother of Enterprises has come about.

 So get comfy, get a tasty beverage and sit tight…

 Before we begin, I was told by the "experts" to write this in the third person, as really all the super important people of the world have 'other' people doing their bio's.. but not me, at least not yet.
 So I’m not going to write about myself in the third person, I think it's a little weird… so here’s my story about me and my business history, as written by me.

 I was the tender age of 19 when I started my very first ‘official’ business (apparently I can’t include selling homemade scrunchies in the playground at school a real business).
 Anyway, that first business was called Prime Body Fitness, and as you can probably guess by the name, it was all about fitness.
 I was (technically still am) a Personal Trainer.